-If you have tested positive or are a close contact, contact tracers will ask if you want to enroll in our Sara Alert program during the phone call.
-Sara Alert is a free and secure system that sends daily reminders to check for common symptoms of COVID-19 by email, text or automated or live person phone call.
+If you test positive or are a close contact, contact tracers will ask if you want to enroll in Sara Alert, a free and secure system that sends daily reminders to check for common symptoms of COVID-19 by email, text or automated or live person phone call.
 Depending on the symptoms you report, the Health Department may reach out to you to give guidance and next steps.
 Sara Alert is a symptom monitoring tool.
 It is not GPS-based, so it does not monitor your movements.

 Contact tracers use key dates to determine the amount of time you need to stay home.
-It can sound complicated and everyone’s situation is different.
-Your contact tracer will walk you through it.
+Your contact tracer will help walk you through this.